Skip to main content

 Cost

-Includes full-time Latter-day Saint undergraduate tuition (costs higher for graduate and non–Latter-day Saint students); housing at the Centre; breakfast and dinner all days except Saturday; admission to program-related plays, museums, and historical sites; transportation within London; travel, lodging, and meals on program excursions; and international health insurance coverage.
-Part-time BYU and non-BYU students must pay an additional $300 for the preparation course winter semester.
+Includes full-time Latter-day Saint undergraduate tuition (increased cost for graduate and non–Latter-day Saint students); housing at the Centre; breakfast and dinner all days except Saturday; admission to program-related plays, museums, and historical sites; transportation within London; travel, lodging, and meals on program excursions; and international health insurance coverage.

 Scroll NAVY BIG-01.svg